-Discount Rate - The discount rate used to measure the total pension liability was 7.65 percent for the Plan.
+Discount Rate - The discount rate used to measure the total pension liability was 7.15 percent for the Plan.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for the Plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
 Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.65 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
-The long term expected discount rate of 7.65 percent will be applied to all plans in the Public Employees Retirement Fund (PERF).
+Therefore, the current 7.15 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
+The long term expected discount rate of 7.15 percent will be applied to all plans in the Public Employees Retirement Fund (PERF).
 The stress test results are presented in a detailed report that can be obtained from the CalPERS website.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.